 Defining digital services that create value in a V2G ecosystem

 Digital services, driven by data, will augment and enable the V2G service ecosystem.
 This system comprises of six core areas:

-V2G technology will create new consumer behaviour.
+Drivers will be able to charge their vehicles when parked or release energy from the vehicle’s battery.
 Data showing when drivers return unused power to the grid instead of charging their cars will be useful for businesses as they improve their products and services.